GrgrLmml/sentrylog/README.md

 ![SentryLog](resources/app.jpeg)

-The application leverages the latest advances in AI, with a connector currently implemented for Anthropic's Claude model.
+The application leverages the latest advances in AI, with connectors currently implemented for Anthropic and Groq.
 This AI-powered analysis provides an additional layer of insight into your container activities.

 The results of the AI analysis are logged to Slack, providing an easily accessible and real-time overview of what happens in your deployment.
 SentryLog is not intended to replace developers monitoring logs but rather to serve as a helpful tool that enhances the efficiency and effectiveness of log monitoring.

 SentryLog is in its early stages and currently monitors Nginx logs.
 Contributions to expand its capabilities are welcome.

 ## Requirements
-- Anthropic Claude API key (for AI analysis)
+- Anthropic Claude or Groq API key (for AI analysis)
 - Slack token for your organization (for logging results)
 - A deployment that runs nginx, otherwise you won't see any logs ;-)